stephenkostas/apostrophe-documentation/tutorials/core-concepts/editable-content-on-pages/standard-widgets.md

 ## Example: Rich Text and Images Widget Area with Repositioned Controls

-Here is an example area with two widgets:
+Here is an example area with two widgets.
+In this configuration:

 * The Images Widget